OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 it executes *driver*, which then executes its Workflow.
 A Driver's Workflow may contain other Drivers, and each of those Drivers has a Workflow of its own.
-The hierarchical structure defined by the contents of an Assembly's drivers and the contents of their workflows is called an *iteration hierarchy*.
+The hierarchical structure defined by the contents of an Assembly's drivers and the contents of their workflows is called an :term:`iteration hierarchy`.

 The following figure shows an example of an iteration hierarchy involving four different Drivers.
 Note that in this example the same component, *component2*,